plumenetwork/contracts/nest/README.md

 ### ComponentToken
 The base implementation supporting both synchronous and asynchronous deposit/redeem operations.

-[Insert "Understanding ComponentToken and AggregateToken" markdown from previous response here]

 ### AdapterToken
 An implementation that interfaces with external assets, enabling integration with other protocols.